XaviVelasco/Scrum-Master-SQL-Project/README.md

 | unplanned_sp_done | INT | Number of Story Points Done that were NOT planned |
 | bugs_sp | INT | SP of bugs done during this sprint (planned or unplanned) |

-You can check the SQL file [here](https://github.com/XaviVelasco/).

 > [!IMPORTANT]
 > This data used is based on real scrum teams but has been deliberately modified.

-## 📈 Expected Outcomes:

-- **Improved sprint planning**: More accurate forecasts and resource allocation based on historical data.
-- **Enhanced team performance**: Identification of areas for improvement and implementation of targeted strategies.
-- **Data-driven decision-making**: A framework for making informed decisions based on evidence.